wcfjeffrey/jeffreywoo-compliance-hk-ai-model/README.md

 - **M code profit cases:** 1 January to 31 March → filing due within 1 month of issue, extension available until November 15
 - **M code loss cases:** 1 January to 31 March → filing due within 1 month of issue, extension available until January 31 of the following year

-**Note:** IRD uses the N / D / M Accounting Date Codes to classify companies based on their financial year-end dates.
-These codes determine the filing deadlines for Profits Tax Returns, and the extension dates are different for each category.
-Moreover, the extension dates (August 15, November 15 and January 31) are not fixed forever.
-They are administrative deadlines set by IRD, and IRD can adjust them depending on the year’s filing arrangements, weekends, or public holidays
+**Note:** Audit firms often use the IRD Accounting Date Codes (N/D/M) to classify companies based on their financial year‑end dates.
+This classification helps streamline the handling of clients’ tax returns and audits.
+These codes determine the filing deadlines for Profits Tax Returns, with different extension dates for each category.
+It is important to note that the above extension dates (e.g., 15 August, 15 November, 31 January) are not fixed permanently.
+They are administrative deadlines set by the IRD, and the IRD may adjust them depending on the year’s filing arrangements, weekends, or public holidays.
+Practitioners should always refer to the latest IRD practice notes or announcements for the current filing schedule.

 ## 💡Compliance Transformation Impact
 This project shows how AI can strengthen financial governance by: